 However, back to my point, most young magicians/witches/etc would not know where to begin in locating, contacting, and much less participating with any sort of metaphysical group or community, because they often lack such basic social skills within the context of their society.
 The popularity of such groups as the OTO abounds online, but they have only a handful of members that actually attend any of their services.
 You’ll meet many “Thelemites,” but they are almost always never formally initiated.

-Nettle: Spot on, regarding the discipline.
+Alexander: Spot on, regarding the discipline.
 This is exactly an observation I made quite often.
 As in any craft, a certain degree of skill requires practice, no matter how much talent birth has endowed you with.
 That is as true for magick as it is for ballet, martial arts or the road to enlightenment, just to bring our Eastern counterparts into the equation.

 Regarding the 80s and before – I was a kid back then, being born in ’78, but I remember the generations before quite well – starting to work in an occult bookstore since the early 90s I was exactly between these generations of occultists which have grown up before and after the digital revolution.
 Anyways, my main point is that back then many people could live well enough from one job: that for most of them this job ended in the afternoon (and not in the evening) and that with the lack of modern technology people were more likely to have the time and silence it takes to deeply study a book without interruption and to exercise at least an hour or two a day, without being disturbed…